stanozzy/Questioner-UI/README.md

-# questioner-ui
+# questioner-API
-UI for Questioner, a platform for crowdsourcing questions for a meetup. questioner-ui is a static site with no functionality.
+This is the API for Questioner, a platform for crowdsourcing questions for a meetup.
 The project is managed with a Pivotal tracker board.
 [View the board here](https://www.pivotaltracker.com/n/projects/2235257)
 # Required Features
 -----------------------
 1. Admin can create meetups.